 Cymbidiums are easy growers (and bloomers) in temperate climates such as California, where they're grown outside year round.
 The warm, sunny days (80-90 degrees) and cool nights (40-50 degrees) are perfect for growing healthy plants that bloom.

 In Northern climates , the best cymbidiums are usually grown in greenhouses.
 Don't have a greenhouse?
 Don't worry.
-Even if you're climate challenged, you can still have Cymbidium Success by growing them outdoors in the summer.
+Even if you're climate challenged, you can still enjoy Cymbidium Success by growing them outdoors in the summer.

-In nature, these plants grow in rocky soil that doesn't hold moisture and drains quickly.
-The LECA pebbles in our hydroponic system are and ideal for growing cymbidiums because they closely resemble the growing media these plants find in nature.
+In nature, cymbidiums grow in rocky soil that doesn't hold moisture and drains quickly.
+The LECA pebbles in our hydroponic system are and ideal for growing these plants because they closely resemble the growing media these plants find in nature.

-LECA pebbles are also great for outdoor growing because they never breakdown or decay, insuring a healthy root system in any weather.
+LECA pebbles are also great for outdoor growing (where cymbidiums grow best) because they never breakdown or decay, insuring a healthy root system in any weather.
 Traditional growing materials (bark, moss, etc.) break down and decay outdoors.
-This makes watering tricky and invites root rot on your plants.
-LECA pebbles are also ceramic, so they won't attract insects.
+This makes watering tricky and invites root rot.
+LECA pebbles are a sterile ceramic, so they won't attract insects either.

 Growing cymbidiums the bloom is as easy as 1 - 2 - 3.

 Note: If you can't move your plants outside during the summer months, growing cymbidium orchids probably isn't for you.

 The key to Cymbidium Success is establishing an outdoor growing season in the summer and a blooming season indoors in the winter.
 Then, simply adjust your plant care to each season.